Satyams45/Final-Project-Assignment-8916/README.md

 ### Challenges Faced:

 - Connecting Python simulation to IoT Hub required correct device setup and connection string.
-- Timestamps in payloads were essential for correct aggregation windows.
+- Payload timestamps were necessary to ensure proper aggregation frames.

 ### Solutions:

-- Thorough testing of the payloads and device client.
+- Extensive testing of the device client and payloads.
-- Timestamp debugging using IoT Hub logs and Stream Analytics diagnostics.
+- IoT Hub logs and Stream Analytics diagnostics are used for timestamp debugging.
-- Verified blob storage outputs by downloading and inspecting sample files.
+- Blob storage outputs were confirmed by downloading and examining test files.